-June 30, 2018 June 30, 2017 Investment Investment Strategy Siguler Guff A partnership assembled as a Portfolio of funds representing a full spectrum of distressed investment approaches, including short-term and medium-term trading strategies, taking an influencing role in the reorganization process, investing for control in the class of the securities to affect the reorganization process, or acquiring the issuer.
-Fair Value Unfunded Commitments Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period A partnership assembled as a Portfolio of funds representing a full spectrum of distressed investment approaches, including short-term and medium-term trading strategies, taking an influencing role in the reorganization process, investing for control in the class of the securities to affect the reorganization process, \$ 911,000 \$ 136,164 \$ 1,308,000 \$ 136,164 No Restrictions Requires notification to general partner.
+June 30, 2018 June 30, 2017 Investment Investme Unfunded Infunded Redemption Redemption Investment Strategy air Value Con nmitments Fair Value Cor nmitments Frequency Notice Period Siguler Guff Distressed Opportunities Fund III, LP A partnership assembled as a Portfolio of funds representing a full spectrum of distressed investment approaches, including short-term and medium-term trading strategies, taking an influencing role in the reorganization process, investing for control in the class of the securities to affect the reorganization process, or acquiring the issuer. \$ 911,000 \$ 136,164 \$ 1,308,000 \$ 136,164 No Restrictions Requires notification to general partner.
 Redemption is subject to written consent of general partner.
 Metropolitan Real Estate Partners VII, LP A private real estate fund of funds focused primarily on value-added and opportunistic private real estate funds, most of which are niche funds that do not utilize operating partners.
 The fund seeks exposure to a broad set of underlying funds with differing sector and geographic allocations.
 745,000 152,282 793,000 172,806 No Restrictions Requires notification to general partner.
 Redemption is subject to written consent of general partner.
 Robeco Sam Clean Tech Private Equity II, LP A partnership assembled as a portfolio of funds seeking the most attractive Clean Tech private equity managers and co-investments, focusing on development and latestage deployment of proven technologies and on project development.
 1,935,000 160,280 1,616,000 303,032 No Restrictions Requires notification to general partner.
 Redemption is subject to written consent of general partner.

-June 3 3 June 30, 2017 U nfunded Ų Infunded Redemption Redemption Investment Investment Strategy Fair Value Cor nmitments Fair Value Co mmitments Frequency Notice Period Aether Real Assets II, LP A partnership that strives for superior risk-adjusted returns by focusing on its primary sectors of oil and natural gas, metals, and minerals, and agriculture and timber.
+June 30, 2018 June 30, 2017 U nfunded Į Infunded Redemption Redemption Investment Investment Strategy Fair Value Con nmitments Fair Value Co mmitments Frequency Notice Period Aether Real Assets II, LP A partnership that strives for superior risk-adjusted returns by focusing on its primary sectors of oil and natural gas, metals, and minerals, and agriculture and timber.
 Other sectors of focus include traditional and alternative energy assets, infrastructure and capital assets, and water and other investments. \$ 2,258,000 \$ 170,201 \$ 2,410,000 \$ 312,535 No Restrictions Requires notification to general partner.
 Redemption is subject to written consent of general partner.
 Kayne Anderson Energy Fund VI, LP The partnership's principal strategy is to establish significant investment positions in privately issued securities, of public and private energy companies or in certain assets of those companies, influence the creation of wealth and the growth of the business of those companies, and maintain control over its disposition of those securities in order to achieve its investment objective.
 1,465,000 271,259 2,162,000 360,000 No Restrictions Requires notification to general partner.
 Redemption is subject to written consent of general partner.
 FEG Private Opportunities Fund, LP.
 FEG Private Opportunities Fund II, LP.
 FEG Private Opportunities Fund III, LP.
 A fund of funds structure to invest in three key market segments: global private equity, special situations, and real assets.
 The funds will identify other private investment funds in which to invest.
 The funds are expected to invest in twelve to fifteen private equity funds, five to eight real asset funds, and five to eight special situation funds.
-41,032,000 21,711,500 30,176,000 30,846,500 No Restrictions Requires notification to general partner.
+41,032,000 : 21,711,500 30,176,000 30,846,500 No Restrictions Requires notification to general partner.
 Redemption is subject to written consent of general partner.